How to Set Up a 100% Foreign-Owned BOI Company in Thailand

 A1 is the highest group and comes with an eight-year corporate income tax exemption.
 Companies categories in this group include:

 A2 is the second-highest group and comes with an eight-year corporate income tax exemption.
-A majority of businesses in this group are manufacturing companies that produce value-added products.
+A majority of businesses in this group are infrastructure activities using advanced technology that produce value-added products.

 A3 is the third-highest group and comes with a five-year corporate income tax exemption.
-Companies in this group include:
+Companies in this group include companies with high technology activities.

 A4 is the third-lowest group and comes with a three-year corporate income tax exemption.
 Companies in this group are like companies in the A1 through A3 groups but deal with lesser technologies.

-B1 is the second-lowest group and comes without any corporate income tax exemption.
+B1 and B2 are the lowest group and come without any corporate income tax exemption.
 But companies in this group don’t have to pay import duties on machinery.
-Companies in this group include:

-Your company can also get a 10-year uncapped tax benefit if you do business in one of the four core technologies for developing Thailand, including:
+Your company can also get a 10-year uncapped tax benefit if you do business in technology activities as required by the Board of Investment at that time..

 Merit Based Incentives